 Some outside exposures can lead to MDS by damaging the DNA inside bone marrow cells.
 For example, tobacco smoke contains chemicals that can damage genes.
 Exposure to radiation or certain chemicals such as benzene or some chemotherapy drugs can also cause mutations that lead to MDS.

 But sometimes the gene changes that lead to MDS seem to occur for no apparent reason.
-Many of these gene changes are probably just random events that sometimes happen inside a cell, without having an outside cause.
+Many of these changes are probably just random events that sometimes happen inside a cell, without having an outside cause.

 Gene changes inside cells can build up over a person’s lifetime, which might help explain why MDS largely affects older people.

 Steensma DP, Stone RM.
-Chapter 99: Myelodysplastic syndromes.
-In: Abeloff MD, Armitage JO, Niederhuber JE.
-Kastan MB, McKenna WG, eds.
+Chapter 96: Myelodysplastic syndromes.
+In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
-5th ed.
-Philadelphia, Pa: Elsevier; 2014.
+6th ed.
+Philadelphia, Pa: Elsevier; 2020.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.